-This course provides an introduction to accounting principles and financial reporting and demonstrates how decision makers use accounting information for reporting and management purposes.
-Emphasis is placed on analysis and interpretation, as well as preparation of accounting information and its use in the operation of organizations.
+This course introduces accounting principles and financial reporting and demonstrates how decision makers use accounting information for reporting and management purposes.
+Emphasis is placed on demonstrating the importance of having a solid knowledge of accounting to be successful in business.

 ACCT 202.
-Principles of Accounting II: Managerial (3-3-0)
+Principles of Accounting II (3-3-0)

-Prerequisites: ACCT 201 and sophomore standing.
+Prerequisites: ACCT 201 and sophomore standing or permission of the School of Business.